Welcome!

 I got to meet a few other neighbors as we finished up the move.
 Mary, a slight, brittle woman with an exploded firecracker hairdo introduced herself at the entrance to the building and told me in gruff voice, “It’s a climb!
 Thirty years ago I wanted to live upstairs!
 So I say, Harry, let’s move to six!”
 Then, with a weed-whacker chuckle, she said, “We moved to six and he doesn’t want the stairs.
 He decides he’s better off dead!”

+A few other elderly residents welcomed me with smiles and short, pleasant introductions.
 These were the ‘Nesters’, seniors who had lived in the building most of their lives.
 They were a group of locals, the last of the lower middle-class tenants who had spent upward of fifty years moving from one apartment to another, always up, aiming toward the top of the building where the apartments had more light and less noise than the lower apartments.
 These were the villagers of a previous era who were blameless in their inability to anticipate the rampant influx of vast new wealth into their neighborhoods, a wealth that would dwarf them, render them helpless and deny them any claims to luxury in their golden years.
 They grew old waiting to move up and I immediately loved them for their patience and determination.
 I loved them for knowing me instantly.

 I lived on four and that made me lucky.
 Four gave me the advantage of a bright, sunny apartment, a coveted perk.
 This was because our building stood six stories between adjacent buildings only three stories tall.
 It also meant that my kitchen window looked onto the roof of one of those adjacent apartment buildings.
 I could, if I wanted, climb out my kitchen window and step nimbly over a one-foot precipice, onto the neighboring roof.
 When we finished moving, I tipped the men, gave the keys to the U-haul to Oscar, and went back to the apartment to let my cat out of the bathroom.
 He’d been locked up in there for hours.